notrllykael/app-dev/README.md

 # app-dev
 My first repository

-# Anime Spotlight: That Time I Got Reincarnated as a Slime
+# That Time I Got Reincarnated as a Slime

 ---